-IN DATA networks, the three main hardware components besides cable and connectors are hubs, routers, and switches.
-How you select and implement each will determine the functionality, reliability, security, and flexibility of your industrial network.
-Let's look at these devices, starting with the simplest of them.
+In Ethernet networks, the three main hardware components besides cable and connectors are hubs, routers, and switches.
+How and why you select and implement each of them will determine the functionality, reliability, security, and flexibility of your industrial network.
+Let's look at these devices, starting with the simplest of the three.

 Hubs in the Network Universe

 A hub acts much like those three-way plugs you might use in your home's electrical outlets.
 Hubs simply connect one pathway to another.
-This capability can actually complicate things reports the engineering staff at FLG Networking Services in Overland Park, Kan.
-FLG provides network design and security services to industries, including polymer processing, paper goods, and printing.
+This capability can actually complicate things, reports the engineering staff at FLG Networking Services in Overland Park, Kan.
+FLG provides network design and security services to industries that include polymer processing, paper goods, and printing.
 "When you put multiple devices on a cable without some kind of traffic control, you get collisions," says Fred Granville, FLG's principal.
 "Hubs assume every device is on the same IP subnet."
 In short, a hub doesn't differentiate between the data paths it's connecting; it just connects them.

 Routers Provide Direction

 Granville explains that routers are critical for networking.
-"A router provides a connection from one IP subnet to another, allowing you to talk between IP networks and subnets," he says "Routers interconnect local area networks (LANs) and virtual LAN (VLANs) segments in a switched environment.
-But a router doesn't propagate broadcasts.
+"A router provides a connection from one IP subnet to another, allowing you to talk between IP networks and subnets," he says "Routers interconnect local area networks (LANs) and virtual LAN (VLAN) segments in a switched environment.
+However, a router doesn't propagate broadcasts.
 Switches do."

 Routers also solve some otherwise intractable security problems.
-“A customer wanted a webcam, but didn't want to open its network to an outside connection," says R. Andrew Bowman, PE, vice president for engineering at SiteSecure Inc., Sanford, Fla., “We plugged a router into their network.
+"One customer wanted a webcam, but didn't want to open its network to an outside connection," says R. Andrew Bowman, PE, vice president for engineering at SiteSecure in Sanford, Fla.
+"We plugged a router into their network.
 The router became the device with the IP address."
-SiteSecure provides security and safety solutions, including design, installation, and startup.
+SiteSecure provides security and safety solutions, including design, installation and startup.

 Parker also has seen many misapplications of routers.
-"Usually, these result from the great divide between the plant-floor, industrial types and the information technology types," he believes.
-“The IT folks want every device on the network to be DNS-enabled, so they have control over the device.
-The plant floor folks want every device to have a fixed address, so it can be communicated with simply and easily on a regular, repeatable basis, as with, for example, PLC-to-PLC communication.”
+"Usually, these result from the great divide between the plant-floor, industrial types and the information technology types," he explains.
+"The IT folks want every device on the network to be DNS-enabled, so they have control over the device.
+The plant-floor folks want every device to have a fixed address, so it can be communicated with simply and easily on a regular, repeatable basis, as with, for example, PLC-to-PLC communications."

 Parker believes the problem goes beyond turf battles.
 "Routers often operate as DNS servers," he continues.
-"In the typical scenario, the plant goes into operation and everything is fine, until there's a power failure.
-Then each device, as the power-up order now has changed, is re-assigned an address.
+"In the typical scenario, the plant goes into operation and everything is fine until there's a power failure.
+Then, as the power-up order changes, each device is re-assigned an address.
 This drives the control system crazy, and production time is lost while it's all sorted out."